harmonydata/harmonydata.github.io/content/en/blog/tabulate-questionnaire-survey-result-data.md

 Before tabulating your data, it's crucial to understand the types of questions in your survey:

 - **Closed-ended questions**: These are questions with a set list of responses.
-Examples include multiple choice, Yes/No, or rating scales.
+Examples include multiple choice, Yes/No, or rating scales. *If you have closed-ended questions from multiple sources or organisations, you may need a [data harmonisation](/data-harmonisation/) step.*
 - **Open-ended questions**: These solicit a free-form response from participants, providing qualitative data.